 -Behavior and Training*

 Shelter staff may be able to help you with minor behavior issues over the phone.
-For more challenging behavioral issues, local shelters can refer you to one of the trusted and certified professionals in Hampton Roads, like the collaborative training center Happy Paws (17).
-BTTR may also be able to offer training advice or you can meet with one of our trainers at The Family Dog Club (18).
+For more challenging behavioral issues, local shelters can refer you to one of the trusted and certified professionals in Hampton Roads.
+BTTR may also be able to offer training advice or you can meet with one of our trainers at The Family Dog Club (18) or with Welcome Paws (17).
 Also available at the Virginia Beach SPCA (3).
 Hopefully, with a behavioral issue resolved, your pet will be able to continue to be a valued member of your family.

 *If you are still unable to keep your pet, please be aware that behavioral issues can be exacerbated when a pet enters the shelter system, so beginning to work through behavioral issues prior to rehoming or admitting a pet to a shelter is the best alternative for your animal's future.

 Families may need temporary housing for their pet if they have an upcoming military deployment, are homeless, or are hospitalized for an extended period of time.
 BTTR (4) may be able to offer short term foster services for families in need.
 The Family Dog Club (18) in Chesapeake, VA offers reduced fees for long term boarding.
 There are numerous organizations for Military members that are deploying.
 Dogs on Deployment (19), American Humane (20), Guardian Angels for Soldier’s Pets (21), Pet Love Shack (28), and PACT for Animals (22).
 Please note most of the organizations require that your pet is spayed or neutered and up-to-date on vaccines.